elastic/testing-genai-applications/07-eval/README.md

 of these companies share a lot of knowledge, so look at the [Arize][arize-blog] and [Langtrace][langtrace-blog] to keep up to date on this topic!

-In the [next section](../08-online-eval/), we will update our eval script to support evals of data from a running application using Arize Phoenix.
+In the [next section](../08-eval-platform/), we will update our eval script to support evals of data from a running application using Arize Phoenix.

 ---
-[prev]: ../06-http-replay
 [deepeval]: https://docs.confident-ai.com/
 [phoenix-evals]: https://arize.com/docs/phoenix/evaluation/llm-evals
 [ragas]: https://docs.ragas.io